 Configuring download limits

-When running a multi-tenant application it is important to configure the limits placed on downloads to balance the users need to export a lot of data and the stability of the cluster.
+When running a multi-tenant application, it's important to configure the limits placed on downloads to balance the users need to export a lot of data and the stability of the cluster.

 Configuring aggregated data download limits

-There are two algorithms used by Pivot to download aggregated data:
+Pivot uses the following algorithms to download aggregated data: